HumanAssisted/OAICLI/README.md

 ### v0.3

- - oaicli agent.delete [agent] - delete an agent (don't be mean)
  - upload doc from url, or get web contents
  - cat a directory into a single file and upload
- - create OAICLI help agent, uploading entire github repo.
+ - share publicically OAICLI help agent, uploading entire github repo.
 For example "what changes would you make to README.md based on the source code"

  ### v1.x